Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Effort Justification Paradigm

-Another significant source of cognitive dissonance emerges when individuals invest substantial effort - be it time, money, physical exertion, pain, or embarrassment - to attain a goal, only to find the outcome less rewarding or valuable than anticipated.
+Another significant source of cognitive dissonance arises when individuals invest substantial effort—be it time, money, physical exertion, pain, or embarrassment—to attain a goal, only to find the outcome less rewarding or valuable than anticipated.
 The cognition "This activity was difficult/unpleasant/costly" is dissonant with the cognition "I engaged in this activity".
 To resolve this conflict, individuals often inflate the perceived value of the outcome to justify the effort expended.

-This phenomenon explains why arduous initiation rituals can increase group loyalty; members justify the unpleasant experience by convincing themselves the group is exceptionally valuable.
-Other examples include valuing self-assembled furniture more highly (the "IKEA effect"), persisting with difficult training like military boot camp, or continuing to invest in a failing project simply because significant resources have already been sunk into it.
+This phenomenon explains why arduous initiation rituals can increase group loyalty; members justify the unpleasant experience by convincing themselves that the group is exceptionally valuable.
+Other examples include valuing self-assembled furniture more highly (the "IKEA effect"), persisting with difficult training, such as military boot camp, or continuing to invest in a failing project simply because significant resources have already been invested in it.

 Belief Disconfirmation Paradigm